Rp113h/Student-Management-System-Using-Java-Full-Stack/README.md

 # Student-Management-System-Using-Java-Full-Stack
 Thanks to Kodnest's Java Internship programme.
 I gained konwledge in Java programming, which explored the language's fundamental ideas and real-world full stack development applications.

-# Getting Started
+The application helps in creating, updation, reading and deletion of students data (CRUD operations).
+I thank my trainers to guiding us built such a wonderful project.

+## What I learnt?
+1. Java Programming Basics
+2. Using Java Standard Library
+3. Knowledge about Database Connectivity
+4. Web Development with Java using Spring
+5. Frontend development along with tools like Hibernate

 ### Reference Documentation
 For further reference, please consider the following sections: